 Slender-petaled thelypodium is a California endangered plant species, which means that killing or possessing plants is prohibited by the California Endangered Species Act (CESA).
 Slender-petaled thelypodium is also listed as endangered under the federal Endangered Species Act(opens in new tab).
-Slender-petaled thelypodium is a slender plant in the mustard family with thick purple-tinted leaves and lavender to white flowers that bloom from May to September.
-It is thought to be a biennial species, meaning it has a two-year life cycle, but this has not been verified by research.
-Research has shown that drought years can cause slender-petaled thelypodium to act as an annual.
+Slender-petaled thelypodium is a slender plant in the mustard family

 CDFW may issue permits for slender-petaled thelypodium pursuant to CESA, and you can learn more about the California laws protecting slender-petaled thelypodium and other California native plants.
 Populations of slender-petaled thelypodium occur in CDFW’s Inland Deserts Region.
 More information is also available from the U.S. Fish and Wildlife Species Profile for Slender-Petaled Thelypodium.